 When we transfer data, there are a few things that we need to consider to ensure that our transfers are quick, lossless and efficient.
 However, transmitting data needs bandwidth.
 Or let us put it in even simpler terms.
 From a layman perspective.
 If we have a high number of connections or wires between two points, you can transfer a larger amount of data.
 However, transmission lines, connections, even the traces on a circuit board are an expensive commodity.
 Both, cost and real estate wise.
 You ideally need a system where you can transfer the most data using the least connections and cost.
 That is one of the core aspects of communication system design.
 Multiplexing is a concept that is very important in this aspect.
 Multiplexing means to transmit more than one signal on a single transmission line.
-In this post, we will look at the multiplexer and the demultiplexer circuits.
+In this post, we will look at the multiplexer and demultiplexer circuits.
+We will also tabulate the multiplexer and demultiplexer truth tables.

 A multiplexer is a digital combinational logic circuit with n inputs and one output.
 Its purpose is to connect one of the inputs to the output line depending on a control signal.
 Basically, it switches between one of the many input lines and connects them one by one to the output.
 It decides which input line to switch to using a control signal.
 So, physically, a multiplexer has n input pins, one output pin, and m control pins. n = 2^m.
 We can refer to a multiplexer with the terms MUX and MPX too.
 Since a multiplexer’s job is to select one of the data input lines and send it to the output, it is also known as “data selector”.